nickorefice/github-build-auditor/README.md

 - `--force-continue`: Skip errors without prompting the user
 - `--monthly-summary`: Generate monthly summary of step durations
 - `--step-names-file <path>`: Path to a JSON file containing step names to calculate totals
+- `--skip-labels`: Labels of jobs to skip.
+You can specify multiple labels by repeating the option.

 ### Example Commands:
 ```bash